-401.9 The owner shall provide evidence to the Building Inspector that water supply and septic facilities are adequate for both units according to the standards of the Town and the N.H.
+401.15 The owner shall provide evidence to the Building Inspector that water supply and septic facilities are adequate for the principal dwelling and the ADU according to the standards of the Town and the N.H.
 Department of Environmental Services (NHDES).
 If deemed necessary by the Building Inspector, such evidence shall be in the form of certification by a State of N.H. licensed septic system designer.
-The Building Inspector shall indicate his approval in writing to the Planning Board.
+The Building Inspector shall provide his/her approval in writing to the Planning Board.